alanstevens/BenefitsApp/Readme.md

 * All employees are paid $2000 per paycheck before deductions
 * There are 26 paychecks in a year.

+## Assumptions
+* "Name starts with 'A'" means *first name* starts with capital 'A' only.
+* The benefits calculator is part of a larger app that does more than manage employees/benefits.

 ## Instructions
 * To run the app:
     * Start the api: `npm run api`
     * In a new console window, start the ui:  `npm start`

-## Assumptions
-* "Name starts with 'A'" means *first name* starts with capital 'A' only.
-* The benefits calculator is part of a larger app beyond just employees.
-* This system does more than manage employees/benefits.

 ## Prerequisites
-* `npm install -g @angular/cli`
 * `npm install -g newman`
 * `npm install -g handlebars`
 * `npm install -g http-server`